CaveSurveying/tunnelx/trunk/symbols/helpfile.md

 The colour can be altered later by changing the value of '`uppersubset`'.
 The colour set when '`name="default"`' applies to all remaining areas.

+# Import relaying sketches

+When the centreline gets extended and interlinked to other caves so that it changes form, it is necessary to recreate it and then import the drawn sketches distorting them to the new centeline

+[keeping them separate]

 # Frame #

 Start a new empty sketch, and make a *Connective* path,